Gwadar: Omani rule

-The British after extracting concessions from the Sultan for the use of the area facilitated Muscat retaining Gwadar.
+The British, after extracting concessions from the Sultan for the use of the area, facilitated Muscat retaining Gwadar.
 Later on, the British claimed that the area was granted to the Sultan by Mir Nasir, however, local accounts and the declassified documents of that time challenge this claim.
 From 1863 to 1879, Gwadar was the headquarters of a British Assistant Political Agent.
-Gwadar was a fortnightly port of call for the British India Steamship Navigation Company's steamers and included a combined Post & Telegraph Office.
+Gwadar was a fortnightly port of call for the British India Steam Navigation Company's steamers and included a combined Post & Telegraph Office.

 Pakistan

 In 1947, Makran acceded to the newly created Dominion of Pakistan and was made a district – but Gwadar at that time was not included in Makran.
 In 1958, the Prime Minister of Pakistan Feroz Khan Noon and his wife Viqar-un-Nisa Noon were able to convince the British Government to hand over Gwadar to Pakistan.
-On September 8, 1958, Oman finally handed over Gwadar to Pakistan after Prince Karim Aga Khan IV made a contribution of around $3 million USD.
+On 8 September 1958, Oman finally handed over Gwadar to Pakistan after Prince Karim Aga Khan IV made a contribution of around $3 million USD.
 It was given the status of a Tehsil of Makran district.
 On 1 July 1977, Makran District was upgraded into a division and was divided into three districts of Turbat (Kech since 1994–95), Panjgur and Gwadar.

 Gwadar underwent major development from 2002 to 2007.
 In 2002, Pakistan's National Highway Authority (NHA) began construction of the 653 km-long Makran Coastal Highway linking Gwadar with Karachi via Pasni and Ormara and onwards with the rest of the National Highways of Pakistan, which was completed in 2004.
 In 2003, the Gwadar Development Authority was established to oversee the planning and development of Gwadar and Gwadar Industrial Estate Development Authority was established to promote industrial activities in mega port city of Gwadar.
 In 2004, NHA began construction of the 820-km long M-8 motorway linking Gwadar with Ratodero in Sindh province via Turbat, Hoshab, Awaran, and Khuzdar and onwards with the rest of the Motorways of Pakistan.
 In 2006, the Gwadar Development Authority conceived, developed, and adopted a 50-year Master Plan for Gwadar, which was inspired by the Chinese port city of Shenzhen.
 In 2007, the Civil Aviation Authority of Pakistan acquired 4300 acre to construct a new greenfield airport, the New Gwadar International Airport 6000 acre, at an estimated cost of US$246 million.
 It is expected to be operational by 2025.

 On 3 June 2022, Prime Minister Shehbaz Sharif inaugurated the 19.49 km, six-lane Gwadar East Bay Expressway, which was developed as an early harvest project under the China–Pakistan Economic Corridor.
 The expressway connects the Gwadar Port with the Makran Coastal Highway, thus improving connectivity and helping the transportation of goods towards Karachi.
 Other developments include 100MW Electricity import from Iran, multiple Housing Schemes, 5-star Hotels, Expo Centre, Desalination Plants on Arabian Sea, Pak-China Friendship Hospital, Aramco Oil Refinery (foreign investment from Saudi Arabia) and an ICC Standard Cricket Stadium.